 0612-05 ISSUE SCREENING GUIDANCE

 The minor –MTM determination requires inspectors to apply reasonable judgment to assess if the performance deficiency has created the potential of MTM safety or security consequences.
 In making this determination, inspectors should consider the circumstances, the likelihood of adversely affecting the cornerstone objectives, and the effect on applicable cornerstone objectives affecting safety and security.
 Other factors such as maintaining defense in depth, engineered safety margins, and the prevention of too much reliance on human operators for rapid critical decisions should also be considered in this assessment.
-Inspector should understand that equipment inoperability is not a pre-requisite for the to be MTM.
+Inspector should understand that equipment inoperability is not a pre-requisite for the performance deficiency to be MTM.

-It should also be understood that with all judgment-calls, some variability will exist whenever different inspectors have to apply judgment to unique and site-specific circumstances to determine if a performance deficiency is .
-To ensure that the ROP is risk-informed, significant effort should not be expended on making minor or determinations.
+It should also be understood that with all judgment-calls, some variability will exist whenever different inspectors have to apply judgment to unique and site-specific circumstances to determine if a performance deficiency is MTM.
+To ensure that the ROP is risk-informed, significant effort should not be expended on making minor or MTM determinations.
 Inspectors should risk inform their level of effort commensurate with the potential safety significance of the performance deficiency.
 Ultimately, the inspection report signature authority makes the final determination based on their interpretation of the guidance within this IMC.

-Restoring compliance is required for all violations (minor or ).
+Restoring compliance is required for all violations (minor or MTM).

 05.01 Guidance on the More-than-Minor Screening Questions

-When making the MTM determination, inspectors shall follow guidance to answer the MTM questions in IMC 0612, Appendix B, Issue Screening and shall use the examples in IMC 0612 Appendix E, Examples of Minor Issues to inform the MTM determination:
+When making the MTM determination, inspectors shall follow guidance to answer the MTM questions in IMC 0612, Appendix B, “Issue Screening Directions,” and shall use the examples in IMC 0612, Appendix E, “Examples of Minor Issues,” to inform the MTM determination:

 Could the performance deficiency reasonably be viewed as a precursor to a significant event?

-Management Directive (MD) 8.3, NRC Incident Investigation Program, defines a significant event as any radiological, safeguards, security or other event at an NRC-licensed facility that poses an actual or potential hazard to public health and safety, common defense and security, property, or the environment.
+Management Directive (MD) 8.3, “NRC Incident Investigation Program,” defines a significant event as any radiological, safeguards, security or other event at an NRC-licensed facility that poses an actual or potential hazard to public health and safety, common defense and security, property, or the environment.
 See MD 8.3 for more insights into what constitutes a significant event.

 Significant events may include, but are not limited to, onsite or offsite releases of radiation or radiation exposures exceeding 10 CFR Part 20, “Standards for Protection Against Radiation,” regulatory limits, onsite or offsite chemical hazard exposures resulting from licensed or certified activities, accidental criticality, core damage, loss of significant safety barriers, loss of control of radioactive material that poses a realistic potential for exposure of the public exceeding applicable annual dose limits, failures to implement emergency plans, or failures to implement security plans.